1. About sotalol

-There's no firm evidence to suggest that taking sotalol will reduce fertility in either men or women.
-If you're trying for a baby, or you're having problems getting pregnant while on sotalol, speak to your doctor.
+There's no evidence to suggest that taking sotalol reduces fertility in either men or women.

 Will it affect my sex life?

-Some people on sotalol say their sex drive goes down or they can't get an erection.
-However, this isn't a common side effect and there isn't enough evidence to say for sure that sotalol is causing it.
+Some people taking sotalol say their sex drive goes down or they cannot get an erection.
+However, this is not a common side effect and there is not enough evidence to say for sure that sotalol is causing it.

 If you're having problems with your sex life, talk to your doctor.

 You do not need to stop playing sports if you take sotalol.
 But do not push yourself too much.

 Regular exercise is good for you because it lowers blood pressure by keeping your heart and blood vessels in good condition.
 Be aware, though, that in some sports sotalol is not allowed if you're competing at a high level.

 Sotalol can make some people feel dizzy, especially when they first start taking it or after taking a bigger dose.
 If this happens to you, do not drive a car, ride a bike, or use tools or machinery.